theochem/roberto/doc/configuration.rst

             - deploy-conda
             - deploy-github

-This configuration assumes you have at least the following files in your Git
+This configuration assumes that you have at least the following files in your Git repository:
-repository:

 .. code-block:: bash